What is uveitis?

 How is uveitis treated?

 Anterior uveitis is usually treated with anti-inflammatory steroid drops.
 A medication that dilates the pupil is often used to help for pain caused by pupillary spasm.
 Treatment usually lasts for several days to weeks until the inflammation is completely resolved.
-At that point the steroid drops are slowly tapered down.
-Some patients will require chronic treatment if the inflammation recurs.
+At that point, the steroid drops are slowly tapered down.
+Some patients will require chronic treatment if inflammation recurs.

 Posterior uveitis can’t be treated with drops since they don’t penetrate into the back of the eye.
 It is therefore usually treated with steroid injections around or into the eye.
 In some cases, oral steroids, antivirals, or antibiotics are prescribed as well.